mattiasnilssons/structuring_code/README.md

 ### 2.2 Defining the Cooking Event
 The cooking event is defined as a consistent recording sequence by monitoring the energy consumption and power level.
-Several conditions are put up to make the cooking event definitions as precise as possible (see attachments).
+Several conditions are put up to make the cooking event definitions as precise as possible (see deep dive).
 The time between a recording of energy consumption and the end of a cooking session is set to 15 minutes, which is equal to 3 recordings at 5 minute recording frequency.